 Colangelo grew up in the “Hungry Hill” neighborhood of Chicago Heights.
 His ties to “The Heights” and Bloom Township are evident in the Jerry Colangelo Gymnasium, dedicated in his honor in 1996, and Colangelo Way, a street named after him.
-Additionally, the Colangelo Center houses the Italian-American Athletic Hall of Fame in Chicago, Illinois.
+Additionally, the Colangelo Center houses the Italian-American Athletic Hall of Fame in Chicago.

 Jerry Colangelo USA Basketball Synopsis

 |2012 USA National Team||Managing Director

 |2010 USA World Championship Team||Managing Director